 Founded by Richard Nixon (who else?), the DEA is a Federal agency dedicated to coming down hard on substances that they just don’t understand and kratom is chief among those that have baffled them the most.

 It all started last year when, on the thirtieth of August, the DEA Public Affairs arm issued a press release announcing the DEA’s intent to place Kratom’s active alkaloids into Schedule I of the Controlled Substances Act to, in their words, “avoid an imminent hazard to public safety.”

-The press release goes on to cite the addictive potential of Kratom due to its opiate-like effects which is a pretty myopic view on their part when one considers that Kratom is an all natural alternative to heavier drugs like Methadone when it comes to treating opiate withdrawal.
+The press release goes on to cite the addictive potential of Kratom due to its effects.
+Which is a pretty myopic view on their part when one considers that Kratom is an all-natural alternative to heavier drugs like Methadone.

 Perhaps more shocking is a passage in the press release which states that Kratom has been seized by law enforcement in various forms.
 This would seem like illegal search and seizure to anyone with a remedial knowledge of the legal system and a fundamental understanding of Kratom’s legality across the United States.

 As it turns out, the reason they began seizing kratom was because the FDA (Food & Drug Administration) issued an alert back in 2014, urging the DEA to confiscate any shipments containing kratom alkaloids.

 By 2016, the U.S. Marshals had seized $400,000 worth of kratom supplements while over 55,000 kilos of kratom had been encountered by law enforcement across the country.
 The question remains…why?